Go Virtual Fast: A Remote Work Transition Plan for Your Team

 Video chat enables your team to have virtual meetings from anywhere and gives you the benefit of face time, even if everyone’s working separately.

 Just be sure the tool you choose offers solid audio and video connections.
 We use Zoom at TeamGantt, as it’s the most reliable one we’ve found out there.
-But Google Hangouts Meet and your group chat tool’s video conferencing option are also worth considering too.
+But Google Meet and your group chat tool’s video conferencing option are also worth considering too.

 Project management